 Ever wonder how much it costs to process an invoice, how long it takes for vendors to cash checks, or how many duplicate payments are erroneously made?

 Disbursement Services has compiled some interesting facts and figures about the University’s Accounts Payable operations, including a number of helpful and important recommendations.
-A factsheet, from February 2011 is available (despite the age of this data, it's still fairly accurate/representative).
+A factsheet from February 2011 is available (despite the age of this data, it's still fairly accurate/representative).

-For information about travel advances, visit the Travel Services Website.
+For information about travel advances, visit the U Travel website.
 A UofM login is required to access this site.

 Policies and Procedures

 The following can be found at the UWide Policy Library:

 - Requesting a New Supplier or Changing an Existing Supplier

 - Depositing Supplier Checks (sponsored and non-sponsored accounts) and Depositing Refunds of Sponsored Employee Expense Overpayments

 - Making Payments Using Single Payment Supplier Numbers

 Cell Phone and Data Plan business expenses is now part of the Business Expenses policy.